 - A. Charge: Coordinates the creation and consideration of policy in the area of academic affairs, including but not limited to instructional policies, academic standards, honors programs, and the academic calendar.
-Coordinates the policy proposals of the Committee on Curriculum, the Committee on Academic Standards and Admissions and the Committee on Outcomes Assessment. - B. Committees of the Council on Academic Affairs 1.
+Coordinates the policy proposals of the Committee on Curriculum, the Committee on Academic Standards and Admissions and the Committee on Outcomes Assessment. - B. Committees of the Council on Academic Affairs - 1.
 Committee on Academic Standards and Admissions - a.
-Charge: Considers policies and procedures related to academic standards, admissions, and advising for both prospective and enrolled undergraduates students. - b.
-Membership-Voting: The voting members of the committee will be a chair, the chairs of the academic standard committees of each college, a member of the Faculty Senate Council on Academic Affairs, and two student representatives appointed by the Government of the Student Body.
+Charge: Considers policies and procedures related to academic standards, admissions, and advising for both prospective and enrolled undergraduate students. - b.
+Membership-Voting: The voting members of the committee will be a chair, the chairs of the Academic Standard Committees of each college, a member of the Faculty Senate Council on Academic Affairs, and two student representatives appointed by the Student Government.

-Non-voting: Non-voting, ex officio members will include one representative each from the offices of the provost, the vice president for student affairs, the registrar, admissions, minority affairs, and institutional research.
+Non-voting: Non-voting, ex officio members will include one representative each from the offices of the , the vice president for student affairs, the registrar, admissions, minority affairs, and institutional research.

-- c.
+c.
 Term of Office: The length of the terms of office for the college representatives will be determined by the individual colleges.
 The chair will be appointed for a three-year term, renewable for a maximum of six years.
-An ex-officio representative from the Faculty Senate Council on Academic Affairs may be appointed by the chair of that council for a renewable one-year term. - 2.
-Committee on Curriculum - a.
+An ex-officio representative from the Faculty Senate Council on Academic Affairs may be appointed by the chair of that council for a renewable one-year term.

+2. Committee on Curriculum

+- a.
 Charge: Recommends and develops policies and procedures for university-wide curricular standards, reviews catalog offerings and degree requirements, and initiates discussions on future curricular matters.
 The committee reviews college proposals and makes recommendations for curricular changes to the Faculty Senate. - b.
-Membership-Voting: The voting members of the committee will be a chair, the chairs of each college curriculum committee, a member of the Faculty Senate Council on Academic Affairs, a representative of the Government of the Student Body, and a representative of the Graduate and Professional Student Senate.
+Membership-Voting: The voting members of the committee will be a chair, the chairs of each college curriculum committee, a member of the Faculty Senate Council on Academic Affairs, a representative of the Student Government, and a representative of the Graduate and Professional Student Senate.
 The student representatives are appointed by their respective student governing bodies.
 An exofficio representative from the Faculty Senate Council on Academic Affairs may be appointed by the chair of that Council.
-The student representatives are appointed by their respective student representatives are appointed by the chair of that Council.
-The student representatives are appointed by their respective student representatives are appointed by the chair of that Council.
 The student representatives are appointed by their respective student governing bodies.

-Non-voting: Non-voting, ex officio members include the university catalog editor and one representative each from the offices of the provost and the registrar.
+Non-voting: Non-voting, ex officio members include the university catalog editor and one representative each from the office of the SVPP and the graduate college, and two representatives from the registrar's office.

-- c.
+c.
 Term of Office: The length of the terms of the college representatives will be determined by the individual colleges.
-All others will hold annual appointments, renewable for a maximum of six years. - 3.
-Committee on Outcomes Assessment. - a.
-Charge: coordinate learning outcomes assessment activities across the university, such as the following: - 1. facilitate, coordinate and/or advise the development of mechanisms that support university level reporting requirements, such as reports to the Board of Regents and the Higher Learning Commission. - 2. facilitate, coordinate and/or advise assessment efforts in order to support continual improvement of university level course requirements (for example International Perspectives, US Diversity, Communications and Library) and the assessment of those outcomes that are held in common between some or all colleges. - b.
+All others will hold annual appointments, renewable for a maximum of six years.

+3. Committee on Outcomes Assessment.

+- a.
+Charge: coordinate learning outcomes assessment activities across the university, such as the following: - 1. facilitate, coordinate and/or advise the development of mechanisms that support university level reporting requirements, such as reports to the Board of Regents and the Higher Learning Commission. - facilitate, coordinate and/or advise assessment efforts in order to support continual improvement of university level course requirements (for example International Perspectives, US Diversity, Communications and Library) and the assessment of those outcomes that are held in common between some or all colleges. - b.
 Membership-Voting: The voting members of the committee will be a chair, and representatives from outcomes assessment committees of each college.

-Non-voting: Non-voting, ex officio members will include a representative from the office of the senior vice president and provost.
+Non-voting: Non-voting, ex officio members will include a representative from the office of the SVPP.
 The coordinator of continuous academic program improvement is the suggested representative.